o3de/sig-docs-community/governance/reviewers-maintainers.md

 The Documentation and Community SIG also maintains a technical reviewer pool for the `o3de.org` website and its related infrastructure.

 The technical SIGs also maintain reviewer pools for becoming a technical reviewer.
+There is a standard [baseline requirement](./docs-tech-review-template.yaml) for becoming a technical reviewer for any SIG.
+Serving as a docs technical reviewer is at the discretion of the associated SIG, and they may change qualifications for being a reviewer at any time.

 ### Open 3D Engine Community Roles